 ( replace path_to_photo with the location of the photo on your drive and include the format )

-Pretty scary right?
-Yet, most people don’t even know or think about the amount of info they share when they just post a photo online.
+Pretty scary, right?
+Yet, most people don’t even know or think about the amount of information they share when posting a photo online..

 To remove the data with ExifTool, all you need to do is type

 ExifTool will strip out all the Exif data from your photo and create a new file leaving the original photo untouched.

 Rechecking the photo will show you this:

 If you’re running iOS, you can use Metapho, and if you’re on Android check out Scrambled Exif on F-Droid.